ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+SAT. } Ik speaking of a person&#x27;s faulti,
+Pray dou&#x27;t forget ^crar own; ?
+Eamember,
+those with homes of glass Should seldom
+throw a stono ; ;&#x27; If Jfe hare nothing
+else to do ?-?.?
+But talk of those who
+«in, 1 XtB Detter We commeiiuB au uuhiv)
-that point begin. &#x27;We hare no
+And from that point begin. &#x27;We hare no
 right to judge a man : Until he&#x27;s fairly
 tried ; ?
 Should we not like his
 company, We know the world is wide : ?